ckilb/product-designer-docs/customizations/index.md

 the DI architecture the _source code plugin approach_ requires.
 In general we don't recommend touching the source code directly - but, if you were thinking about writing your own product designer from scratch and you just use our product designer as a foundation to save time and money this could be a legit way.

+## Post Message API 📮

+Usually data between the product designer and your online shop are shared using a GraphQL API.
+There's one exception: The moment the customer finishes the design & the product designer gets closed there's a post message sent from the iframe to the HTML page of the web shop.
+The post message payload contains some information of the newly created design like the price and the basket image preview URL.
+You could listen for the Post Message API request and handle it on your own.

+Read more about the Post Message API [here](/customizations/post-message-api.html).